Liam Gallagher wins Music Moment Of The Year at the BandLab NME Awards 2022

 Gallagher added: “It was just a nice thing to do.
 My family, we’ve always relied on the NHS, so it was just a nice thing.
 I feel like a bit of a dick getting an award for it!”

-The BandLab NME Awards 2022 returns to the O2 Academy Brixton and is co-hosted by Daisy May Cooper and Lady Leshurr.
-The ceremony kicked off tonight with a performance from Sam Fender, with more performances from Griff and Sigrid, Chvrches and Robert Smith of The Cure set to happen later tonight.
+The BandLab NME Awards 2022 kicked off at the O2 Academy Brixton tonight with a performance from Sam Fender, with more performances from Griff and Sigrid, Chvrches and Robert Smith of The Cure set to happen later tonight.

 BERWYN, Rina Sawayama and Bring Me The Horizon will also take to the ceremony’s stage this evening.